konradsikorski/VSS.Extension.ChangeState/README.md

 If you select items of different types then list of available states will be narrowed to the common of all of theme.

 ### Forward / Backword actions
 In the menu you can find 'Forward' and 'Backword actions.
 Selecting theme will change work items state to next or previous in the workflow.
-Here are the workflow steps:
+Below example of workflow steps for Backlog Item for

+Agile:
 > New <> Active <> Resolved <> Closed

+and Scrum:
+> New <> Approved <> Committed <> Done

 ### Supported projects
 For now only Agile and Scrum project templates are fully supported.
 For other templates this extension will not show some specific states.